-Historically, event data have been coded by teams of undergraduate and graduate. students reading through copies of the New York Times and other printed sources.
+Historically, event data have been coded by teams of undergraduate and graduate students reading through copies of the New York Times and other printed sources.
 During the past decade, however, there was a shift to automated coding methods: In 1990 almost all event data projects used human coders, whereas in 2000 almost all projects used automated coding.
 Projects that once would have required tens of thousands of dollars, a large group of coders with a complex supervisory infrastructure and months of painstaking effort can now be done by a single researcher in a few days or weeks.

-This change is particularly noticeable in the research published in major political science journals such as the American Political Science Review (Goldstein and Pevehouse 1997), American Journal of Political Science (Schrodt and Gerner 1994) and Journal of Conflict Resolution (Schrodt and Gerner 1997; Bond et al 1997).
+This change is particularly noticeable in the research published in major political science journals such as the American Political Science Review (Goldstein and Pevehouse 1997; Schrodt and Gerner 2000), American Journal of Political Science (Schrodt and Gerner 1994) and Journal of Conflict Resolution (Schrodt and Gerner 1997; Bond et al 1997).
 Huxtable (1997) and Thomas (1999) are examples of completed dissertations based on large-scale event data sets generated by a single researcher using fully automated methods, and several other dissertations are in progress.
-Human-coded data has continued to be employed in some government-sponsored projects, most notably the State Failures Project (Esty et al 1995, 1998), but even these efforts are gradually moving to automated coding..
+Human-coded data has continued to be employed in some government-sponsored projects, most notably the State Failures Project (Esty et al 1995, 1998), but even these efforts are gradually moving to automated coding.1

 Improvements in communication technologies also have dramatically changed the quantity and timeliness of the information available for use in event data analysis.
-Material relevant to political behavior is now available in machine-readable form from the commercial efforts of Reuters, Agence France Press, and other news agencies, and from the more specialized networks of intergovernmental and nongovernmental organization (IGO and NGO) fieldworkers such as the UN Department of Humanitarian Affairs "ReliefWeb" site (http://www.reliefweb.int).
+Machine-readable text relevant to political behavior is now available the commercial efforts of Reuters, Agence France Press, and other news agencies; reports from hundreds of news sources can be accessed at most academic institutions through the NEXIS "Academic Universe" program.